 The inspection report generator feature will automatically assign tracking numbers for findings, violations, and URIs documented in the inspection report when the report is in a “Final” status.
 For details on the numbering protocol, see attachment 2.

+In accordance with IMC 0305, ensure the cover letter states whether or not a follow-up inspection will be required for any traditional enforcement items documented in the report and the basis for that decision.

+When documenting ISFSI activities at Part 50 sites that have not yet transitioned to ISFSI storage only, ensure the Part 72 report is referenced in the subject line to any Part 50 report that documents ISFSI inspection activities.

 To close an inspection report in RPS-Inspections, the report status needs to be changed from “Open,” to “Closed,” by users with Inspection Report User or Inspection Super User access.

 The following report information should be entered into the RPS-Inspections/Inspection Reports tab in a timely manner (typically within 14 days after issuance of the report) for each inspection report issued.
+If the report has “Assessment Letter Info,” the information should be input as soon as possible to ensure the report is properly incorporated into the public website.

 Report Information: